Char-Hunt/Learning-Info-Sec/README.md

 - 📫 How to reach me: Find me on LinkedIn
 - 😄 Portfolio Projects: See Below.

-- ⚡ Preview List: •	Conducting a security audit
+- ⚡ Portfolio List (Links): •	Conducting a security audit
 •	Analyzing network structure and security
 •	Using Linux commands to manage file permissions
 •	Applying filters to SQL queries